 Mission: Our goal is to offer well-written, compelling stories in a variety of genres that are suitable for readers from young adults to seasoned (senior) citizens.
-While many people have the ability to travel domestically, visit foreign lands, take cruises, many others cannot.
+While some people have the ability to travel domestically, visit foreign lands, take cruises, many others cannot.
 No one can time travel, neither to the past nor the future.
 Yet much of the world’s literate population has access to books, which can take the reader on a journey to days gone by, to futuristic planets, to grand mansions, humble cottages, portable wigwams, to places one can only imagine seeing.
 Books inspire dreams and soothe broken hearts.
 They grant clarity to seekers and solace to mourners.
 Stories about issues that face so many of us can shed light on—perhaps even provide answers to—problems we face daily.
 They instruct, inform, and entertain.
 Below is a whimsical poem I wrote to celebrate the opening of an independent book store in Grand Junction, Colorado, in the early 1990s.
 The owner had it blown up to about 5 feet tall and hung it from the store’s high ceiling.

 Where can you find the very best zoo?